Starting your own business can bring up a lot of fears

 I couldn’t handle all the attention.
 I might outshine my friends and family.

-What fear of success looks and sounds like:
+What fear of success looks like when starting your own business:

 - You know you could play bigger but you just feel so much more comfortable playing small